 Yes.
 Students are free to come and go on campus as they please.
 We encourage them to be in communication with their roommates, friends and RAs so people know where they are in the case of emergencies but there is no requirement for checking in at any given time.

 Is storage available for international students during breaks?

 Yes.
 All students are able to keep their stuff in their rooms from fall to spring semester (Students residing in Newcomb hall will need to lock their belongings in the closet as this hall is used for winter break housing).
-During the summer months, space permitting, students can purchase up to 4 boxes (and space) from the REHS office to store with us over the summer.
+During the summer months, REHS works with an outside vendor to provide multiple storage and shipping options to students.

 How do students set up their laundry accounts?

 Visit the following link to complete the Debit Account Deposit Request Form

 Use this form to request deposits to debit accounts that may be used for Residence Hall Laundry, Bookstore Bengal Bucks and Campus Dining FLEX, all accessed with your ID Card.
 Charges are posted to your student account with the business office monthly and will appear on the next e-bill.

 Leftover balances remain in the account for the next semester or year.
 Any balance remaining when moving out of housing (laundry only), or upon graduation, leave of absence or withdrawal, may be requested to be transferred back to your student account through Occidental College Business Services.

 Once you have filled out all the required fields, submit your form.
 Your account will be set up or replenished, usually within one business day, but no later than three business days.
 Problems with equipment, ID cards or funds should be directed to the Card Office.

 If a student needs to order prescription medication, can it be obtained through Emmons?